Latest Competition News

-- Speakers are to speak for eight minutes with a warning bell at six minutes, two bells at eight minutes and a continuous bell at nine minutes.
+- Speakers are to speak for 8 minutes with a warning bell at 6 minutes, 2 bells at 8 minutes and a continuous bell at 9 minutes.

 - The topics will only be disclosed, and agreed upon, immediately prior to preparation time.

 - Teams must prepare their debates within a predetermined time limit of one hour.

 Medallions and CHS ties are awarded to team members of the Firsts, Seconds, and Thirds.
 The NSW Representative Debating Cup is awarded to the champion representative team.